niklasp/ink-docs/versioned_docs/version-v6/technical-background/polkadot.md

 ---
-title: Smart Contracts in Polkadot
+title: Smart Contracts vs. Rollups
 hide_title: true
 slug: /smart-contracts-polkadot
 ---

 ![Polkadot Title Picture](/img/title/polkadot.svg)

-# Smart Contracts in Polkadot
+# Smart Contracts vs. Rollups

 One of the first questions we typically get when somebody learns about Substrate, Polkadot, or Kusama is when to develop a parachain vs. when to develop a smart contract.